 1. I couldn't possibly be responsible for the breakup all alone

 There are always two people in a relationship who contribute to its well-being, or not.
-Everyone has needs, and some of them were not met by the partner – this is nobody’s fault.
+Everyone has needs, and the partner did not meet some of them – this is nobody's fault.

 2. The person I WAS made mistakes